aniketmahour59-cell/TJ-Tasks-2026-Aniket-Mahour/README.md

 ## Approach/Algorithm

 1. Take the customer message as input.

-2. Convert the message into individual words.
-3. Split the message into individual words.
+2. Split the message into individual words.
-4. Remove punctuation from the words.
+3. Remove punctuation from the words.
-5. Remove common stop words.
+4. Remove common stop words.
-6. Check the remaining words against technical and billing keywords.
+5. Check the remaining words against technical and billing keywords.
-7. Return the appropriate category:
+6. Return the appropriate category:
    - Technical Support
    - Billing Support
    - General inquiry